The Writing Lab

 The English-as-a-Second Language (ESL) program provides assessment and supplementary ESL courses for international students.
-Courses are listed under Foreign Languages and Literatures Department.
+Courses are listed under Languages and Cultures Department.

-The Math Lab also offers a three-credit hour (not toward a degree) course in Intermediate Algebra and a zero-credit workshop in Beginning Algebra are offered as semester-long lecture classes or as independent study courses with flexible beginning and ending options.
-Schedules for the courses can be found in the current Schedule of Courses.
+The Math Lab also offers a three-credit hour (not toward a degree) course in Intermediate Algebra and a zero-credit workshop in Beginning Algebra as semester-long lecture classes or independent study courses with flexible beginning and ending options.
+Schedules for the courses can be found in the current Schedule of Courses in MyView.

 Campus Testing Center